Mind & Body

 Participants learn to understand chronic pain and fear it less.
 Re-examine their thoughts about pain and the situations they occur in.
 Explore ways to challenge and change unhelpful thinking about pain.

-We introduce a simple stretching programme that helps participants manage persistent pain.
+We introduce a simple stretching program that helps participants manage persistent pain.
 Understand the physical effects and multiple benefits of stretching and practice simple exercises that improve body condition.

 Measuring and Assessing